 See the Applying to WISTEM page to learn about the application process.

-What should I do if my grades for the first half of 11th aren’t ready by the deadline?
+What should I do if my junior year grades aren’t ready by the deadline?

 We understand grading schedules vary between schools.
-If final grades for spring semester of 11th are not available, then we ask students include a copy of their progress report or quarter grades.
+If final grades for the fall semester of 11th grade are not available, then we ask students to include a copy of their progress report or quarter grades.
 We only require UNOFFICIAL transcripts, so we can accept screen shots from electronic grade books, scanned report cards/progress reports, etc.

-Are Standardized Test required to apply to WISTEM?
+Are Standardized Tests required to apply to WISTEM?

-No, standardized testing (e.g., SAT, ACT or SAT Subject Tests) results are NOT required to apply to the WISTEM program.
-You will notice a section of the application will ask for the results of any standardized tests you have taken as this can assist the admission committee in decision-making process.
+No, standardized testing (e.g., SAT, ACT, or SAT Subject Tests) results are not required to apply to the WISTEM program.
+You will notice a section of the application will ask for the results of any standardized tests you have taken as this can assist the admission committee in the decision-making process.
 However, we understand that many students will not have taken standardized tests by the fall of their junior year in high school.

 About WISTEM Decisions